 Earning Your Michigan High School Diploma

 The state of Michigan requires all high school students meet the Michigan Merit Curriculum and pass the Michigan Merit Exam to earn a state high school diploma.
-Adult students must also meet these requirements if they were in the eighth grade during the 2006-2007 year, the period in which this program started.
+Adult students must also meet these requirements if they were in the eighth grade during or after the 2005-2006 year school year.

 Michigan Merit Curriculum

-The Michigan Merit Curriculum requires four credits in mathematics, including Algebra I and II, geometry and another math course.
+The Michigan Merit Curriculum requires four credits in mathematics, and students must complete one math-related credit during his or her final year of high school enrollment.
 Elective courses include pre-calculus, business math or math as part of career or technical training.
-In English, classes in language arts that emphasize writing, speaking and research are needed.
+In English, students must acquire four credits that are aligned with subject area expectations, which need to be approved by the State Board of Education.
+Classes in language arts that emphasize writing, speaking and research are needed.
 Students must also demonstrate critical thinking skills, including analyzing classic and contemporary literature and film.

 In science, students must take three science credits that include biology, physics or chemistry.
 They must know about scientific inquiry and how science impacts society.
 In social studies, at least three credits are needed in topics such as world history, geography, U.S. history, economics or civics.

 Students must complete two credits in a spoken or written language.
-A health and physical education requirement is also needed, along with credits in the arts and in online learning.
+A health and physical education requirement is also needed, along with one credit in online learning.
+Students must complete one credit in visual, performing and applied arts.

 The Michigan Merit Exam